 Miranda of @crazy4crochetmomma made this beautiful crocheted slouchy winter hat with our new Darn Good Fancy Twist Yarn in the colorway Pink Flamingo!

 We simply can't get over the texture and colors of this stylish winter hat!
 This beanie can be worn to a winter festival, or in the backyard while you build a snowman with your children.
 The pom pom is a great touch, too.

 Liz of the Instagram channel @purlsandpixels created this colorful ear warmer using our Recycled Handspun "Punky Chunky" Yarn.
-If you're on the lookout for patterns for beginners, the easy knitting pattern for creating this ear warmer is currently free for a limited time!
+If you're on the lookout for patterns for beginners, you can grab the easy knitting kit for creating this ear warmer by clicking the button below!

 A good ear-warmer is a must-have winter accessory for anyone with long hair.
 What's even better?
 A DIY ear warmer that features a variety of cheerful colors and is made from recycled materials!